She often used Myanmar’s parliament as the backdrop for her workout videos. Then a coup happened.

 The upbeat video, which swiftly went viral, shows a woman identified on social media as Khing Hnin Wai, performing a carefree, feel-good routine — seemingly unaware that history was being made in the background.

-On her Facebook page, Khing Hnin Wai describes herself as a physical education teacher who works for the country’s Ministry of Education.
+On her Facebook page, Hnin Wai describes herself as a physical education teacher who works for the country’s Ministry of Education.
 To date, she has 30,000 followers.

-The video was also taken by members of the public and shared to Twitter where it has generated more than 14 million views along with some debate over its legitimacy.
+The video was also taken by members of the public and shared on Twitter, where it has generated more than 14 million views along with some debate over its legitimacy.

 On Monday, Myanmar’s military announced that it had seized control of the country, staging a coup against the democratically elected government.
 Leader Aung San Suu Kyi of the civilian government, whose party won in a landslide in 2015 and again in 2020, was detained by soldiers along with other leaders of the governing National League for Democracy party.